YatharthChauhan2362/Devops-Learning/Docker/docker-commands.md

     docker stop --time 20 7e38f2f1c567

+# docker kill

+To kill a running Docker container, you can use the docker kill command followed by the name or ID of the container.

+For example:

+    $ docker kill my_container

+This will send a SIGKILL signal to the process running in the container, which will cause the process to terminate immediately.

 # docker restart

 To restart a Docker container, you can use the docker restart command followed by the name or ID of the container.